nus-cs2103-AY2122S2/ip/docs/README.md

 The entire time component of any date and time is optional.
 If time is not specified, it is defaulted to `0800`.

+If `MONTH` is given as either of the two string forms, it can be placed before `DAY`.

 The output format of time is always in the form `02 Apr 2022 19:30`.